AdobeDocs/events.en/help/workfront/quick-takes/top3/reason-attend-workshop.md

 duration: 90
 last-substantial-update: 2025-12-10
 jira: KT-19739
+exl-id: b24df8f4-5a62-4163-93bd-c29fb9f108a0
 ---
 # Top 3 Reasons to Attend Adobe Workfront Workshops

 Adobe Workfront Workshops are an excellent way to get familiarized with our product.
 Watch a quick video on the top 3 reasons why you should attend our workshops!

 >[!VIDEO](https://video.tv.adobe.com/v/3477025/?learn=on&enablevpops)

 Once you're done, head over to the [Experience League Events page](https://experienceleague.adobe.com/en/events?filters=Workfront) to sign up for future workshops.